vnchikukwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-l stay with mu aunt
+l should do school work on time